 Casting of Copper and Copper Alloys

 This article describes the casting characteristics and practices of copper and copper alloys.
 It discusses the melting and melt control of copper alloys, including various melt treatments to improve melt quality.
-These melt treatments include fluxing and metal refining, degassing, deoxidation, grain refining, and filtration.
+These treatments include fluxing and metal refining, degassing, deoxidation, grain refining, and filtration.
 The article provides a discussion on these melt treatments for group I to III alloys.
 It describes the three categories of furnaces for melting copper casting alloys: crucible furnaces, open-flame furnaces, and induction furnaces.
 The article explains the important factors that influence the selection of a casting method.
-It also describes the production of copper alloy castings.
-The article concludes with a discussion on the gating and feeding systems used in production of copper alloy castings.
+It discusses the production of copper alloy castings.
+The article concludes with information on the gating and feeding systems used in production of copper alloy castings.

 Casting of Copper and Copper Alloys, Casting, Vol 15, ASM Handbook, Edited By Srinath Viswanathan, Diran Apelian, Raymond J. Donahue, Babu DasGupta, Michael Gywn, John L. Jorstad, Raymond W. Monroe, Mahi Sahoo, Thomas E. Prucha, Daniel Twarog, ASM International, 2008, p 1026–1048, https://doi.org/10.31399/asm.hb.v15.a0005303